Axionic quantum criticality of generalized Weyl semimetals: Abstract

 \section{Abstract}

-We formulate a field theoretic description for $d$-dimensional interacting nodal semimetals, featuring dispersion that scales with the linear ($n$th) power of momentum along $d_L$ ($d_M$) mutually orthogonal directions around a few isolated points in the reciprocal space with $d_L+d_M=d$, and residing at the brink of isotropic insulation, described by $N_b$-component bosonic order parameter fields.
-The resulting renormalization group (RG) procedure, tailored to capture the associated quantum critical phenomena, is controlled by a `small' parameter $\epsilon=2-d_M$ and $1/N_f$, where $N_f$ is the number of identical fermion copies (flavor number).
-When applied to three-dimensional interacting general Weyl semimetals ($d_L=1$ and $d_M=2$), characterized by the Abelian monopole charge $n>1$, living at the shore of the axionic insulation ($N_b=2$), a leading order RG analysis suggests Gaussian nature of the underlying quantum phase transition, around which the critical exponents assume mean-field values.
-A traditional field theoretic RG analysis yields same outcomes for simple Weyl semimetals ($n=1$, $d_L=3$, and $d_M=0$).
+We formulate a field-theoretic description for $d$-dimensional interacting nodal semimetals, featuring dispersion that scales with the linear and $n$th power of momentum along $d_L$ and $d_M$ mutually orthogonal directions around a few isolated points in the reciprocal space, respectively, with $d_L+d_M=d$, and residing at the brink of isotropic insulation, described by $N_b$-component bosonic order parameter fields.
+The resulting renormalization group (RG) procedure, tailored to capture the associated quantum critical phenomena, is controlled by a ``small" parameter $\epsilon=2-d_M$ and $1/N_f$, where $N_f$ is the number of identical fermion copies (flavor number) when in conjunction $d_L=1$.
+When applied to three-dimensional interacting general Weyl semimetals ($d_L=1$ and $d_M=2$), characterized by the Abelian monopole charge $n>1$, living at the shore of the axionic insulation ($N_b=2$), a leading-order RG analysis suggests the Gaussian nature of the underlying quantum phase transition, around which the critical exponents assume mean-field values.
+A traditional field-theoretic RG analysis yields the same outcomes for simple Weyl semimetals ($n=1$, $d_L=3$, and $d_M=0$).
 Consequently, emergent marginal Fermi liquids showcase only logarithmic corrections to physical observables at intermediate scales of measurements.

 \emph{Introduction}.~Fermi liquids, prominent itinerant electronic systems, host gapless sharp fermionic excitations around closed contours in the momentum space, known as Fermi surfaces~\cite{landau1957theory}.
-In the presence of electronic interactions, they become unstable toward charge-density-wave, ferromagnet, antiferromagnet, and nematicity~\cite{Sachdevbook, MetlitskiSachdev2010a, MetlitskiSachdev2010b, SSLee2013, Sur-Lee2016, BergPRX2016, BergPRX2017}, for example, ultimately giving away to superconductivity at the lowest temperature~\cite{KohnLuttinger1965, Baranov1992, ShankarRMP1994}.
-These orderings set in through quantum phase transitions (QPTs), yet their controlled field theoretic description remains challenging due to an infinite number of fermionic nodes in the system, coupled to critical bosonic fluctuations.
+In the presence of electronic interactions, they become unstable toward charge density wave, ferromagnet, antiferromagnet, and nematicity~\cite{Sachdevbook, MetlitskiSachdev2010a, MetlitskiSachdev2010b, SSLee2013, Sur-Lee2016, BergPRX2016, BergPRX2017}, for example, ultimately giving way to superconductivity at the lowest temperature~\cite{KohnLuttinger1965, Baranov1992, ShankarRMP1994}.
+These orderings set in through quantum phase transitions (QPTs), yet their controlled field-theoretic description remains challenging due to an infinite number of fermionic nodes in the system, coupled to critical bosonic fluctuations.